KillianMcCourt/DummyDynamatic/TimingInformation.md

 # Implementation

 ## Timing Structures

+### Storage

-Consider the following representation :
+Consider the following representation of the stored data :

 ![image](https://github.com/user-attachments/assets/50d75d46-ea0e-4300-a354-60aaa7ed8754)

 During a pass requiring timing data, such as buffer placement, a [TimingDatabase](https://github.com/EPFL-LAP/dynamatic/blob/main/include/dynamatic/Support/TimingModels.h#L174) is instanciated.
 This is the top-level class, which contains all timing data of the entire IR.
 It is initially empty and is then filled (see next section) with instances of the [TimingModel](https://github.com/EPFL-LAP/dynamatic/blob/main/include/dynamatic/Support/TimingModels.h#L103) struct.
 Each instance of this struct is associated to a single Op of the IR, and contains all the data relative to this Op.

+TimingDatabase has a number of internal functions, which can be organised into two categories : the getters, which are called on some Op known to be inside the Database, and which will extract the information from the corresponding TimingModel; and the construction function insertTimingModel, which takes a instanciated TimingModel and adds it into the TimingDatabase.

+Within a TimingModel, most fields are directly stored as double,  bitwidth-dependant datafields may have several values for a given operator, and are stored in a custom struct, [BitwidthDepmetric](https://github.com/EPFL-LAP/dynamatic/blob/main/include/dynamatic/Support/TimingModels.h#L46).
+This struct then in turn has a data field, which contains the map of these differen values, as well as a getCeilMetric function, which serves to extract the value corresponding to a given bitwidth.
+In order to be callable without prior knowledge of the bitwidth, this function is overloaded; with on version taking the Op as argument, obtaining the assocaited bitwidth, and calling the second overload, which is the version inside BitwidthDepMetric we already mentionned.

 ## JSON Deserialisation

+This process is initialised by a call to  fromJSON(const llvm::json::Value &jsonValue, TimingDatabase &timingDB,
+              llvm::json::Path path);